sa7890722/Find-path-using-Q-Learning/README.md

 # Find path using Q-Learning

+Need to make some changes to the readme.
 Find the optimal path in a grid using Q Learning the grid has been visualised using PYGAME and the user is free to add the start point, end point and the walls in the grid wherever they want